javedali99/python-data-visualization/README.md

 </br>

-This repository provides a detailed introduction to data visualization python libraries such as `matplotlib`, `plotly`, `seaborn`.
+This repository provides a detailed introduction to python libraries such as `matplotlib`, `plotly`, `seaborn` for data visualization.
 This repository contains sample code scripts for creating awesome data visualizations from scratch using different `python` libraries with the help of example notebooks.
 For sample code with datasets, please check individual folder.

 </br>